 Rather than having to treat it, the best thing to do is to prevent the sprain from happening.

 If you're eating hard foods, you should chew slowly.

 Abstain from bad habits such as nail biting.

 If you grind your teeth or clench you should ask your dentist to make a night guard.

 If you play a lot of sports, you should have a sports guard made.

 This type of dental injury is usually not very serious and will typically resolve on its own when given enough time.
 You have to be patient and just be more cautious with the affected tooth by sticking to a soft food diet and also avoiding chewing on that side.

 Although if you feel like the bruise is getting progressively worse, you should contact your dentist immediately because it may be progressing to a nerve infection.
 Your tooth may die and chance colors if it does.
-Worse case scenario, our dentists in long island city can always help you!
+Worse case scenario, our emergency dentists in long island city can always help you!